happypeter/edocs/soho.md

 - goal: My own flavor of Scandinavian Style: Minimun+Simplicity+Functionality(from Scandinavian)+Portable+Modular+Techy(from Myself)
   - minimum.
 Does a thing spark joy?
   - Simplicity.
 Limit the details https://youtu.be/2A7kjGzICA8?t=107 'when you have just 5 colors in your home, that feels more peaceful'.
 Things(items/shapes/curves/colors) should not exist if they do not add up aesthetic or functional value.
 Prefer single color items like chairs, plates etc.
   - functionality. simpler things are often more versatile。 you will be able to reuse them when upgrade your home over time, say, a simple table will be easily use for other purpose, a desk with lots of details may not fit well in your new home.
 Expose kitchen to living room, expose kitchen items for easy pickup, because of the minimum you can still control visual clutter.
 Scandinavian people believe 'Practical can be beautiful', e.g a beautiful cutboard.
 They don't hide things in a cabinet.
 They don't buy decor, they hang their bicycles on the wall, they use clothes as decoration.
+And, you can make rooms multipurpose, like the lady use dinning room as workspace https://youtu.be/3wnRv1ptyzg?t=654, I like the idea.
+I will prefer 'functionality over form', the home should aid my efficiency, e.g a powerful kitchen, great cleaning_system, easy to clean toilet and so on, any home should optimize for family's health, e.g a good lighting_system.
+Of course I love beautiful things, but whenever I will pressure on price, I will opt for functionality.
   - portable
     - no damage to the walls
     - all the furniture parts should be easily to carry by myself